virus2500/blocklist-with-ipset/README.md

 Written and tested on Debian Wheezy!

-Create an ipset based blocklist from multiple url to an blocklist text file e.g. blocklist.de.
+Create an ipset based blocklist from an url to an blocklist text file e.g. blocklist.de.

+As of Version 1.0.3 you can use multiple Sources at once!

 Changes
 --------